lcdonaldson/Functional_Programming/README.md

 </ul>
 <hr>
 <hr>
-<p> I would eventually like to learn haskell and include some exportable code examples from that language in this repo as well. </p>
+<p> I would eventually like to learn a purely functional language like haskell and include some exportable code examples from that language in this repo as well. </p>